UmmarFarooq14/Git-mastery-notes/mystery.git/Day-09/text.md

 Git merge:
 ----------
---> Combines changes from one branch to another branch.
---> We can use it after fetching or switching a branch.
+           Combines changes from one branch to another branch.We can use it after fetching or switching a branch.

 command:
 --------